kapilkchaurasia/Sharded-Key-Value-Service/README.md

 This architecture is patterned at a high level on a number of systems: BigTable, Spanner, Apache HBase and many others.

-The Above was the part of LAB assignment for class ##MIT 6.824 - Distributed Systems - Spring 2015 https://pdos.csail.mit.edu/archive/6.824-2013/labs/lab-4.html
+The above was the part of lab assignment for class ##MIT 6.824 - Distributed Systems - Spring 2015 https://pdos.csail.mit.edu/archive/6.824-2013/labs/lab-4.html